GuildOfWeavers/AirScript/bin/README.md

 In the end, the execution trace for the above set of inputs will be 256 steps long.

-One thing to note: when defining inner loops, the set of input must always narrow.
+One thing to note: when defining inner loops, the set of inputs must always narrow.
+An input's rank is increased with each additional loop level.

 For example, if you have loops nested 3 levels deep, the top level loop may operate with inputs `(foo, bar, baz)`.
 The loop next level down must narrow this, for example, to `(bar, baz)`.
 And the inner-most loop must down it further to just `(baz)`.
 In this example, rank of `foo` would be `0`, rank of `bar` would be `1`, and rank of `baz` would be `2`.

 ### Segment loops
 Segment loops can be used to specify different state transition logic for different segments (groups of steps) of a computation.
 Here is how you can define a segment loop:
 ```
-for steps [list of intervals] { ... }
+for steps <list of intervals> { ... }
 ```
 where:
 * **list of intervals** is a comma-separated list of step intervals.
 Each interval is specified by defining start and end points of the interval (both inclusive).

-Body of each of the segments must terminate with a `yield` statement for transition functions and `enforce` statement for transition constraints as shown in the example below:
+Body of each of the segments must terminate with a `yield` statement for transition functions, and with `enforce` statement for transition constraints as shown in the example below:
 ```
 for steps [1..4, 60..62] { yield $r0^2; }
 for steps [5..59, 63] { yield $r0^3; }